Home Buying Advice MSP

 Hygge decorating is about texture.
 Soft materials that provide warmth and comfort are essential.
 Aspects of this decorating style that you can pull together in staging your home for winter are knits, fur or velvet pillows,...

 Another New Year celebration is over.
 As our planet begins another journey around the sun, so we start our quest for perfection vis a vis New Year’s Resolutions!
 While most of us are on board with improving our personal and professional life, resolutions may not be the best way to achieve our goals.

-There are several reasons why so many of us crash and burn when it comes to the promises we made in the final days of the outgoing year.
+There are several reasons why so many of us crash and burn regarding the promises we make in the final days of the outgoing year.
 We are swept up in those moments when we feel buoyant and inspired about all the glorious opportunities we anticipate in the upcoming twelve thirtyish day blocks of time on the calendar.
 We feel invincible and as if there is nothing we can’t accomplish.
-We see traits of Mario Batali, Mary Barra and Marie Kondo in ourselves.
+We see traits of Mario Batali, Mary Barra, and Marie Kondo in ourselves.
 And so we launch another year with too many expectations and unrealistic goals, setting ourselves up for another epic fail.

-Typically it may look something like this: after work rush to gym...
+Typically it may look like this: after-work rush to the gym...